tnotstar/rixnik/README.md

 DISCLAIMER
 ----------

-Maybe at the future, some pieces of this code could be useful for a newbie, but meanwhile, please you should be careful about this statement:
+Maybe in the future, some pieces of this code could be useful for a newbie, but meanwhile, please you should be careful about this statement:

 > This code is been written by a student, not a professional quant.
 So, **YOU CAN USE IT BUT AT YOUR OWN RISK**.